 If your hair is mostly straight, just not straight enough that you feel comfortable wearing it loose without ironing it first, you can still rock all manner of creative buns and ponytails, braids, and partially pulled-back looks without having to fuss too much about getting your hair perfectly straight.

 I really like looking around YouTube for hair tutorials.
-You can find people with all different hair lengths, textures, and styles who can show you step-by-step some creative ways to wear your hair.posted over 4 years ago
+You can find people with all different hair lengths, textures, and styles who can show you step-by-step some creative ways to wear your hair.posted about 5 years ago

 I think that pin curls are cute for any thickness of hair.
 I have thick hair also, but I straighten it first so it gives a better curl. :)

 Look up on youtube Pin curls by Strawberry Koi Vintage.
-It’s an easy tutorial.posted over 4 years ago
+It’s an easy tutorial.posted about 5 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 If you have straight hair, you could go for a shredded, layered look.
 It would really take off some of the weight.
 Also, regarding heat and chemical straightening, I’ve done both multiple times and – over the long run – it isn’t very healthy for one’s hair, so I’ve stopped completely.
-Just a suggestion, though you don’t have to take it. :)posted over 4 years ago
+Just a suggestion, though you don’t have to take it. :)posted about 5 years ago

 Go for pin curls and rag ties!
-Since it’s thick the curls with last quite awhile (the second day is always the best), plus since you are using no heat it will give your hair a little damage down time.posted over 4 years ago
+Since it’s thick the curls with last quite awhile (the second day is always the best), plus since you are using no heat it will give your hair a little damage down time.posted about 5 years ago

 you can ask your hairstylist to thin your hair out a bit!